-- If staff are made aware of a child protection concern, they are expected to: - \circ listen carefully to the concern, reflecting back the concern. - be non-judgmental. - avoid leading questions, only prompting the child where necessary with open questions to clarify information where necessary, e.g. who, what, where, when or Tell, Explain, Describe (TED). - not promise confidentiality as concerns will have to be shared further, for example, with the DSL and potentially Integrated Children's Services. - \circ be clear about boundaries and how the report will be progressed. - o record the concern in line with school's record keeping requirements. - o inform the DSL (or deputy), as soon as practically possible. - If staff have any concerns about a child's welfare, they are expected to act on them immediately.
+- If staff are made aware of a child protection concern, they are expected to: - o listen carefully to the concern, reflecting back the concern. - o use the child's language. - o be non-judgmental. - avoid leading questions, only prompting the child where necessary with open questions to clarify information where necessary, e.g. who, what, where, when or Tell, Explain, Describe (TED). - o not promise confidentiality as concerns will have to be shared further, for example, with the DSL and potentially Integrated Children's Services. - o be clear about boundaries and how the report will be progressed. - o record the concern in line with school's record keeping requirements. - o inform the DSL (or deputy), as soon as practically possible. - If staff have any concerns about a child's welfare, they are expected to act on them immediately.
 If staff are unsure if something is a safeguarding issue, they will speak to the DSL (or deputy). - The DSL or a deputy should always be available to discuss safeguarding concerns.
 If in exceptional circumstances, a DSL is not available, this should not delay appropriate action being taken by staff.